Binance Review

 490+ cryptocurrencies across 1,889 trading pairs.
 That is more than Coinbase (200+), Kraken (200+), and roughly tied with Bybit (400+).
 Binance also lists new tokens faster than most competitors.
 When a trending coin gains momentum, Binance usually has it within weeks.

 Order types include Market, Limit, Stop-Limit, OCO (One Cancels the Other), and Trailing Stop.
-The OCO orders are something I use daily.
-You set a take-profit and a stop-loss simultaneously, and whichever triggers first automatically cancels the other.
+OCO orders let traders set a take-profit and a stop-loss simultaneously — whichever triggers first automatically cancels the other.
 Not every exchange offers this.

 There are two interfaces: Lite Mode for beginners and Pro Mode for experienced traders.
 Lite Mode strips everything down to a simple buy/sell screen.
 Pro Mode gives you the full TradingView charting suite, order book depth, and trade history.
-I recommend starting in Lite and switching to Pro once you are comfortable.
+Starting in Lite and switching to Pro once comfortable is the path most new users take.

 Futures Trading: Powerful but Dangerous